De novo transcriptome assembly: Assemblers

 The following is a partial compendium of assembly software that has been used to generate transcriptomes, and has also been cited in scientific literature.

 SeqMan NGen

-SeqMan NGen, an application in DNASTAR's Lasergene Genomics, includes a de novo transcriptome assembler for small or large transcriptome data sets.
-SeqMan NGen uses a patented algorithm which utilizes RefSeq to identify and merge transcripts, and automatically annotates assembled transcripts using DNASTAR's proprietary transcript annotation tool to identify and highlight known and novel genes.

 SOAPdenovo-Trans

 SOAPdenovo-Trans is a de novo transcriptome assembler inherited from the SOAPdenovo2 framework, designed for assembling transcriptome with alternative splicing and different expression level.
 The assembler provides a more comprehensive way to construct the full-length transcript sets compare to SOAPdenovo2.

 Velvet/Oases

 The Velvet algorithm uses de Bruijn graphs to assemble transcripts.
 In simulations, Velvet can produce contigs up to 50-kb N50 length using prokaryotic data and 3-kb N50 in mammalian bacterial artificial chromosomes (BACs).
 These preliminary transcripts are transferred to Oases, which uses paired end read and long read information to build transcript isoforms.

 Trans-ABySS

 ABySS is a parallel, paired-end sequence assembler.
 Trans-ABySS (Assembly By Short Sequences) is a software pipeline written in Python and Perl for analyzing ABySS-assembled transcriptome contigs.
 This pipeline can be applied to assemblies generated across a wide range of k values.
 It first reduces the dataset into smaller sets of non-redundant contigs, and identifies splicing events including exon-skipping, novel exons, retained introns, novel introns, and alternative splicing.
 The Trans-ABySS algorithms are also able to estimate gene expression levels, identify potential polyadenylation sites, as well as candidate gene-fusion events.